-Today, Travel Alberta and Indigenous Tourism Alberta (ITA) announced the largest ever provincial contribution towards the development and marketing of Indigenous-owned tourism experiences.
+Today, Travel Alberta and Indigenous Tourism Alberta (ITA) announced a significant provincial contribution towards the development and marketing of Indigenous-owned tourism experiences.

 Under the new funding commitment, Travel Alberta will provide $6 million in direct and in-kind support over three years to ITA.
 The investment will enable more Indigenous tourism operators to develop new tourism products, expand existing offerings and more effectively market and attract visitors to their experiences.

 “Alberta’s tourism sector is a key driver of revenue and jobs in communities across the province.
 Our government is committed to growing the tourism sector and supporting authentic Indigenous tourism experiences to preserve culture, language and traditions.
 As Minister, I remain committed to reducing red tape and regulatory barriers to growth in the tourism industry, including for Indigenous tourism operators.
 I commend Travel Alberta and Indigenous Tourism Alberta on this agreement.”

 Todd Loewen, Minister of Forestry, Parks and Tourism

 "The deepening of this ongoing seminal partnership speaks to our commitment to reconciliation and the empowering of Indigenous entrepreneurs and communities in all corners of the province.
 Indigenous tourism acts as an important bridge between cultures, creating resilient, prosperous communities, and provides a touchstone for international visitors to Alberta.”